ekdev123/ekdev123/README.md

-- 👋 Hi, I’m @ekdev123 a computer information systems major at Arizona State University!
+- 👋 Hi, I’m @ekdev123 a Computer Information Systems major at Arizona State University!
 - 🌱 I’m currently learning Python, HTML, CSS & JavaScript
 - 📫 How to reach me...
 On LinkedIn www.linkedin.com/in/eldar-kahrovic